USV Local Schools

 6. Students who do

 not attend detention will be assigned additional disciplinary action.
-The only
+If a

-is at school and does not attend detention, a doctor excuse must be provided or
+student is at school and does not attend detention, a doctor excuse must be

-Students given a Saturday School will be given a
+Students assigned a Saturday School will be given a

 Saturday Schools will be held on Saturday mornings from 8:00 until